Description

 Risk and Exploitability

-The CVSS score of 9.2 indicates high severity, and the absence of an EPSS value means no historical exploit information is available.
-The vulnerability is listed as not part of the CISA KEV catalog.
+The CVSS score of 9.2 indicates high severity, while the EPSS score of 0.06605 (6.605%) indicates a moderate likelihood of exploitation.
+The vulnerability is not listed in the CISA KEV catalog.
 Attackers can exploit the flaw by crafting HTTP requests to the public upload API endpoint, using path‑traversal to direct the server to reach internal URLs.
 Because authentication is not required, the risk persists for all exposed instances until patched.

 Remediation